dragosu/jquery-aciTree/README.md

   navigation (the arrow keys, pageup/pagedown, home/end, enter, escape and space can be used);

-- is possible to change the form in which the tree is displayed (the included example uses only 3 image files to indicate various states in which you can find a node and for drawing the tree branches);
+- is possible to change the form in which the tree is displayed, the items allows HTML formatting;

 - you can specify an ICON image for each item (background-position-x and background-position-y can be included so that you can use a single image